alexlewislnk/virtualmin-LEMP-Minimal/README.md

-# virtualmin-LEMP-Minimal
+# Virtualmin's Minimal LEMP Server
-General instructions for install and setup of Virtualmin Minimal LEMP Server
+General instructions for install and setup.
+The minimal installation excludes the full mail processing stack (IMAP/POP servers, SpamAssassin and ClamAV).

 This assumes you have already completed the basic setup of your Ubuntu 20.04 LTS Server.
 I suggest checking out my scripts for [Ubuntu Setup](https://github.com/alexlewislnk/Ubuntu-Setup) and [Emerging Threats Firewall](https://github.com/alexlewislnk/ET-Firewalld).